 Hair and Makeup Artists

 Me!
-I’m Brianna and I specialize in outdoor and adventure elopements along the beautiful Pacific Northwest.
-I help my couples plan their elopements by providing personalized location lists, vendor recommendations, timelines, and more.
+I’m Brianna and I specialize in outdoor and adventure elopements in the beautiful Pacific Northwest.
+I help my couples plan their elopements by providing personalized location lists, vendor recommendations, timelines, permit assistance, and more.
 If you’re looking for a completely personalized and one-of-a-kind elopement experience, you’re in the right place.

 Oregon has some of the most beautiful Airbnbs, especially near the coast and mountainous areas.
 Below are some of my favorites in each area.